Please enjoy our traditional Christmas Eve post.

 (This is the sleeve for that 45.
 You could have bought it for 25 cents if you also bought a carton of Kent, True, Newport or Old Gold cigarettes.)

 There’s no music.
-Just “Little Satchmo Armstrong talkin’ to all the kids,” reading Clement Clarke Moore’s classic poem in a warm, gravelly voice.
+Just “Louis Satchmo Armstrong talkin’ to all the kids … from all over the world … at Christmas time,” reading Clement Clarke Moore’s classic poem in a warm, gravelly voice.

 “But I heard him exclaim as he drove out of sight, ‘Happy Christmas to all, and to all a good night.
 A very good night.’